doocs/leetcode/solution/2300-2399/2394.Employees With Deductions/README_EN.md

 	<li>For example, if the employee worked for <code>51</code> minutes and <code>2</code> seconds in a session, we consider it <code>52</code> minutes.</li>
 </ul>

-<p>Write an SQL query to report the IDs of the employees that will be deducted.
+<p>Write a solution to report the IDs of the employees that will be deducted.
 In other words, report the IDs of the employees that did not work the needed hours.</p>

 <p>Return the result table <strong>in any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>